EOSIO/eosio.contracts/telos.free/telos.free_rc.md

 ### Actions and Inputs

-This smart contract has two actions: `configure` and `create`.
+This smart contract has two actions: `configure()` and `create()`.

 #### Action: `configure`

-Purpose: To configure the number of new accounts that the `{{telos.free }}` account can create every 60 minutes as well as the number of TLOS tokens allocated to CPU and NET resources for each account.
+Purpose: To configure the number of new accounts that the `{{ telos.free }}` account can create every 60 minutes as well as the number of TLOS tokens allocated to CPU and NET resources for each account.

 Input | Input Type | Description
 ------|------------|------------